-\$100, \$50", Jose says.
+\$100, \$50," Jose says.
 "I came by myself.
 It's very difficult living here without knowing anyone, not knowing where a store is, not having money to buy water or bread.
-When you find a job, if they offer you \$50, you don't have to think about It-you need this money, so you take it."
+When you find a job, if they offer you \$50, you don't have to think about it-you need this money, so you take it."

-In mid-2007, Jose started working in the kitchen at Flaum Appetizing Corp., a loasher food processing and distribution company in Brooklyn.
-Flaum is the producer of the Sonny and Jose's brand of hummus, along with other food products.
-In Flaum, there were many things that we the workers! dain't this, like how worked many hours and weren't paid overtime.
+In mid-2007, Jose started working in the kitchen at Flaum Appetizing Corp., a kosher food processing and distribution company in Brooklyn.
+Flaum is the producer of the Sonny and Joe's brand of hummus, along with other food products.
+"In Flaum, there were many things that we [the workers] didn't like, like how we worked many hours and weren't paid overtime.
 They didn't give us clean water to drink.
 The bathrooms weren't very clean.
 Sometimes the work was very hard, and they didn't want to give us someone else to help.
 The manager yelled at all the workers.
-I believe that, as people, no one deserves mistreatment, especially if you're doiny gour work well.
-That's why we organized.
+I believe that, as people, no one deserves mistreatment, especially if you're doing your work well...
+That's why we organized."

-In August of 2007, Juan and his co-workers came together to seek respect on the job and filed a federal minimum wage & overtime lawaut against Flaum.
-Then, in May of 2008, Jose and 16 of his co-workers at Flaum were fired for organizing, in February 2009, the workers won an order at the National Labor Relations Board for \$200,000 in backpay, but the owner refused to pay, claiming he was not liable due to the immigration status of the workers.
+In August of 2007, Juan and his co-workers came together to seek respect on the job and filed a federal minimum wage & overtime lawsuit against Flaum.
+Then, in May of 2008, Jose and 16 of his co-workers at Flaum were fired for organizing.
+In February 2009, the workers won an order at the National Labor Relations Board for \$260,000 in backpay, but the owner refused to pay, claiming he was not liable due to the immigration status of the workers.
 The employer also refused a reasonable settlement inthe federal minimum wage and overtime case.
 In 2010, Juan and his co-workers approached Brandworkers International for help in vindicating their rights.
 Brandworkers is a non-profit worker center that trains workers in social change tools and facilitates member-led workplace justice campaigns.
 Juan learned about the rights of workers, including undocumented workers, and underwent comprehensive training and leadership development to build a workplace justice campaign with his co-workers.

-With the support of Brandworkers, the Industrial Workers of the World, and the Orthodox social justice community, Jose and the other Flaum workers persuaded over 120 of New York City's most well-known go-cery chains to stop selling Flaum's products until workers' rights are respected.
-As a result, in May of 2012, Flaum agreed to pay 20 former workers \$577,000 in back wages and other compensation as part of a global settlement which includes a binding code of conduct ensuring that Flaum will comply with all workplace protections including appropriate pay for all hours worked, anti-discrimination, and health & softly safenium and the support of the part of the softly safenium and the support of the softly safenium and the support of the support of
+With the support of Brandworkers, the Industrial Workers of the World, and the Orthodox social justice community, Jose and the other Flaum workers persuaded over 120 of New York City's most well-known grocery chains to stop selling Flaum's products until workers' rights are respected.
+As a result, in May of 2012, Flaum agreed to pay 20 former workers \$577,000 in back wages and other compensation as part of a global settlement which includes a binding code of conduct ensuring that Flaum will comply with all workplace protections including appropriate pay for all hours worked, anti-discrimination, and health & safety safeguards.